jindalAnuj/FreeCodeCamp-Solution/README.md

 ---------------------------------------------------------

-I am adding solution to this repo regularly.Although my solutions may not 100% correct So if you want to any chages then just send a PR.
+I am adding solution to this repo regularly.Although my solutions may not 100% correct So if you want to any changes then just send a PR.

 [Responsive Web Design Certification (300 hours)](https://github.com/jindalAnuj/FreeCodeCamp-Solution/tree/master/Responsive%20Web%20Design%20Certification%20(300%20hours))